-Section 11.1.
-Articles of Incorporation.
+Section 11.1 Articles of Incorporation.
 The Articles of Incorporation of the Corporation may be amended only by action of two-thirds of then serving Directors; provided, however that such action must include at least one (1) Director appointed by each of the Appointing Entities.

-Section 11.2.
-Bylaws.
+Section 11.2 Bylaws.
 The power to alter, amend or repeal the Bylaws of the Corporation or to adopt new Bylaws shall be vested in the Board of Directors and shall require approval of no less than two-thirds of the then-serving Directors; provided, however that such action must include at least one (1) Director appointed by each of the Appointing Entities.
-Notwithstanding the immediate foregoing, Article IV and Article XII of these Bylaws may not be amended, modified, or otherwise altered or replaced by the Board of Directors.